 View Research Files

-Click the sticky notes to view our maps.
+Click the sticky notes to view my diagram:

 that our target audience should be young adults.
 They scored highest in three important category metrics: